-Step 1: Decide who sees your plan
+Step 1: Decide who can access your plan

 You also need to give us permission if you would like a provider to do things on your behalf.
 For example, a plan manager paying for your NDIS supports on your behalf.